maxwellhadley/node-red-contrib-rfxcom/README.md

 Nodes included in the package
 -----------------------------

-**rfx-lights-in** Receives messages from 'lighting' type devices such as remote controls, PIR sensors used as light switches, and some types of doorbell.
+**rfx-lights-in** Receives messages from 'lighting' type devices such as remote controls, and PIR sensors used as light switches.

 **rfx-lights-out** Sends messages to 'lighting' type devices including switches, dimmers, and some types of relay.